ANTARUXA/stickers-blender/README.md

   Both `X` and `Y` axis can be scaled and keyed, scaling on the Z axis doesn't affect the sticker.

+2. And custom properties to animate the other sticker features:

 * Flip

-  Two custom attributes, `flip X` and `flip Y`, are meant to mirror the `sticker` horizontally or vertically.
+  Two custom properties, `flip_X` and `flip_Y`, are meant to mirror the sticker horizontally or vertically.

 * Transparency

-  Controls the transparency of the sticker (0 - Opaque, 1 - Completely
+  Using the custom property `transparency` you can control the transparency of the sticker (0 - Opaque, 1 - Completely transparent)

-  transparent)
+* Selecting a specific pose from the frame sequence (only in `Pose Mode`):

+  The custom property `active_frame` allows to choose by number one of the poses contained in the sequence of images.
+Keys can be set for each selected pose.

+### Finding the sticker name

+For some of `Stickers` utilities you will need to fill in the sticker name in some panels, if you don't remember it, you can look it up in the custom `sticker_name` property.
+It is read-only as the sticker name cannot be changed once it is created.

 ### Delete a sticker